Traffic View

 To open a capture file follow the next steps:

-2. Select or specify the capture file and press the Open button.
+Select or specify the capture file and press the Open button.
 Additionally to its own .cubx format.
-Ubiqua supports opening captures in a number of other file formats such as .dcf, .pcap, .cap, .pcapng, .txt, .psd and .isd.
+Ubiqua supports opening captures in a number of other file formats such as .subx, .dcf, .pcap, and .pcapng.

-N.B.:If the file does not have the protocol information needed to decode the data, and the default protocol is not set in Preferences, a dialog will be presented with the available protocols to decode the capture.
-For the specific case of .psd files, where only the time passed since the sniffer started is saved, Ubiqua uses your actual time to provide a timestamp.
+N.B.:If the file does not have information about the protocol needed to decode the data and if the user has not set a default protocol in preferences, a dialog will be presented with the available protocols to decode the capture.

 Clear

 The clear functionality resets all the information available for both nodes and packets of the capture (see below).
-This functionality is accessible from the Clear Capture (Ctrl + Shift + C) quick access toolbar button.
+This functionality is accessible from the Clear Capture (packets and nodes) quick access toolbar button.

 The types of data to clear are: